pnnl/tesp/src/tesp_support/README.rst

 Subdirectories
 ==============

-- *tesp_support*; Python code for agents, configuration and post-processing.
+- *tesp_support*; utilities for building and running using PYPOWER with or without FNCS/HELICS co-simulations.
 - *test*; scripts that support testing the package; not automated.

 License & Copyright